Find a Cheaper Electricity Provider and Save Money in 2025!

 If you’re in debt with your current supplier you may not be able to switch but it largely depends on how much you owe.
 If you owe more than €225, a debt flag will be placed on your account and your new supplier may reject the switch.
 Therefore it is recommened to settle your debts before swiching provider.

-No. Your energy supply won’t be affected in any way during the switchover process.
+No. Your electricty supply won’t be affected in any way during the switchover process.
 Thousands of energy customers are switchd by suppliers every year so there are procedures in place to make sure everything happens seemlessly.

 Should I Switch Electricity to a Fixed or Variable Tariff?